Welcome to the new, all-singing-all-dancing, Sumara of Weymouth website, which is all about, er…….,

 Maybe its easier to say what the website isn’t about.

-Now that it is 2022, the website is pretty much fully functioning.
+The website is now pretty much fully functioning.
 We have:

 - An active website which is updated regularly – especially when we are on expeditions